Orderella/PopupDialog/README.md

 pod 'PopupDialog', '~> 0.2'
 ```

-Note: if you are looking for a Swift 3 version of PopupDialog, specify the following branch in your podfile:
+If you are looking for a Swift 3 version of PopupDialog, specify the following branch in your podfile:

 ```ruby
 pod 'PopupDialog', :git => 'https://github.com/Orderella/PopupDialog.git', :branch => 'Swift3'